Klutix/React-Github-API-Integration-DEMO/README.md

 At this point you should have all the nessasry requirements to run the project.
 Navigate into project name of the folder you started. replace the src folder with src folder you cloned in the directory.

-Now in src folder directory in cmd enter in..
+Now in src folder directory using cmd type in..
 ```bash
 npm start
 ```
-and your should see a react application populated by some github data on localhost:3000 or something similiar.
+and your should see a react application populated by some github data on localhost:3000(or something similiar).

 ## Contributing